stuarteberg/graph-tool/doc/quickstart.rst

 .. warning::

-    The binary format ``gt`` and ``graphml`` are the preferred formats, since they are by far the most complete.
+    The binary format ``gt`` and the text-based ``graphml`` are the preferred formats, since they are by far the most complete.
 Both these formats are equally complete, but the ``gt`` format is faster and requires less storage.

     The ``dot`` and ``gml`` formats are fully supported, but since they contain no precise type information, all properties are read as